Net Worth: $23.4 billion as of 2022

 From 1998 to 1999 jack Ma was top of an Internet organization in Beijing that was upheld by the Ministry of Foreign Trade and Economic Cooperation.
 He felt, in any case, that if he stayed with the administration, he would pass up the monetary open doors that the Internet was bringing.
 Ma convinced his group at the service to return to Hangzhou with him and found the Alibaba Group, which dispatched a Website that encouraged arrangements between independent ventures.

-In 2003 Ma created a new company, the customer to-purchaser online commercial center Taobao (Chinese: “looking for treasure”).
-At that point, the American organization eBay, as a team with the Chinese organization EachNet, had a piece of the overall industry of 80 percent, yet Ma felt that eBay-EachNet’s approach of charging clients an exchange expense was a shortcoming.
-Taobao didn’t charge such an expense yet brought in cash from internet publicizing and the offer of extra administrations to clients.
+In 2003 Ma created a new company, the customer-to-purchaser online commercial centre Taobao (Chinese: “looking for treasure”).
+At that point, the American organization eBay, as a team with the Chinese organization EachNet, had a piece of the overall industry of 80 per cent, yet Ma felt that eBay-EachNet’s approach of charging clients an exchange expense was a shortcoming.
+Taobao didn’t charge such an expense yet brought in cash from internet publicizing and the offer of extra administration to clients.

 That IPO was the biggest ever in the United States and gave the organization a market estimation of $168 billion, the most elevated incentive in IPO history around than for any Internet organization.
 In September 2018 it was reported that Ma would step down as administrator of Alibaba the next year, however, he would stay on the board.

 As per media reports, Alibaba has fired 10,000 employees.
 The step has been taken as a part of cost-cutting measures amid the slowing economy.

 During the June 2022 quarter, the company fired more than 9,241 employees.
 The report from South China Morning Post stated that with the recent layoff, the company trimmed its overall headcount to around 245,700 employees.